Is Your Lawyer's

 If your lawyer refuses to adjust her bill, you can seek to have the amount assessed by a Court Assessment Officer.

-In Ontario if you apply for the assessment within one month of delivery of the lawyer's bill the assessment is automatic.
+In Ontario if you apply for the assessment within one month of delivery of the bill the assessment is automatic.

 If you delay longer then the month, you will be required to seek either the lawyer's consent to the assessment or a judge's order.
 Obtaining the judge's order may require you to retain yet another lawyer, although it is possible to represent yourself.